keybase/client/shared/README.md

 ### Updating `electron`

-We host the electron binaries in keybase.pub.
+We host the electron binaries used for our build process in keybase.pub.
 If you update versions copy files from https://github.com/electron/electron/releases/ to https://keybase.pub/kbelectron/electron-download/v{version}.
-Make sure to get the SHASUM256.txt file also
+Make sure to get the SHASUM256.txt file also.
+This only affects the build machines